Hot weather bakes the West as wildfires erupt in California, forcing emergency planners to scramble

 On Wednesday night, the Los Angeles County Sheriff’s Department warned of extreme fire behavior, while videos posted on social media captured the uncontrolled blaze spinning up fire whirls beneath a rotating smoke plume.
 Evacuations were ordered as the fire began to threaten homes.

 The Red Cross in Los Angeles established a temporary evacuation point at Highland High School in Palmdale for residents forced to flee, but it declined to open a shelter.
-Instead, the organization instructed residents to “stay in their cars” in the face of the coronavirus pandemic, a response some questioned on social media.
+Instead, the organization instructed residents to “stay in their cars” at temporary evacuation centers, where evacuees were able to request assistance with emergency hotel lodging.

+“Ensuring people have a safe place to stay if they can’t return home after a disaster is a critical part of our mission,” wrote Stephanie Rendon a media relations manager with the Red Cross.

 The Red Cross is not accepting donated items due to coronavirus safety concerns.